-You have a mixed-use holiday home if, during the income year, your property is used both for "private use" and "income-earning use", and it's also unoccupied for 62 days or more.
+You have a mixed-use holiday home if, during the income year, it is used both for "private use" and "income-earning use", and it's also unused for 62 days or more.

-You have to determine if the property is a mixed-use asset each income year.
+You have to determine if your holiday home is a mixed-use asset each income year.
 This can change from year to year.

-If the mixed-use asset rules apply, they set out what income from the property is taxable, and what proportion of expenses you can deduct.
-Your income and deductions depend on the level of private use and income-earning use of your property.
+If the mixed-use asset rules apply, they set out what income from the mixed-use holiday home is taxable, and what proportion of expenses you can deduct.
+Your income and deductions depend on the level of private use and incomeearning use of your mixed-use holiday home.